-We are pleased to announce the appointment of 5 new MPLS Enterprise and Innovation Fellows from January 2021.
+We are pleased to announce that we are recruiting 3 more MPLS Enterprise and Innovation Fellows from January 2022.
 The focus of these Fellowships is for MPLS research staff (research only contract) to provide an evidence base for our enterprise training provision, supporting the division in developing a vibrant enterprise and innovation ecosystem for researchers, from postgraduates to postdocs and early career academics.

 The role involves the following responsibilities:

-- Building on the experience and initiatives developed by previous cohorts of MPLS Enterprise Fellows to shape an enterprise development programme tailored for research staff
+- Building on the experience and initiatives developed by previous cohorts of MPLS Enterprise Fellows in delivering an enterprise development programme tailored for research staff

 - Liaison with the existing MPLS RSS members, departmental and student-led enterprise societies, soliciting views and opinions from these groups and the wider research staff community, and feeding this information into the on-going development of the MPLS Enterprise programme

-- Cascading relevant information to and from research staff from the MPLS Enterprise programme and its partners in delivery
+- Cascading relevant information to and from research staff about the MPLS Enterprise programme and its partners in delivery

 - Writing proposals and managing researcher consultancy projects to map out ways to extend current support for research staff in developing their Enterprise skills, for consideration by the MPLS Enterprise programme